SiteTrust AI Disclosure Standard v1.0

 3.1.4 Annual Self-Certification

-Organizations must complete an annual self-certification confirming continued compliance with Tier 1 requirements.
-This includes updating policies and disclosures as needed.
+Organizations must complete quarterly self-reported updates confirming that disclosures remain accurate.
+This includes updating policies and disclosures as AI usage changes.

-Organizations must meet all Tier 1 requirements as a foundation.
+Organizations must meet all Disclose requirements as a foundation.

 3.2.3 Enhanced AI Policy